enterovirus-phylo/nextclade_d68/README.md

 This guide provides a structured, scalable approach to building and using high-quality Nextclade datasets for EV-D68 — and can be adapted for other enterovirus types as well.

+---

 ## Task List

+**Completed:**
 - [x] Integrate ancestral inferred-root into workflow (https://github.com/enterovirus-phylo/nextclade_d68/pull/2)
 - [x] Validate clade assignment of fragmented sequences in Nextclade (`testing/`)
-- [x] Ensure novel recombinants get assigned to the root (issue https://github.com/enterovirus-phylo/nextclade_d68/issues/3) -> recombinant feature in testing; QC label
+- [x] Ensure novel recombinants get assigned to the root (issue #3) → recombinant feature in testing; QC label
-- [ ] Review and validate EV-D68 nomenclature, including robustness with recombinant sequences
+- [x] Review and validate EV-D68 nomenclature, including robustness with recombinant sequences
-- [ ] Integrate epitope mutation information as tree coloring and/or display in the Nextclade results table
+- [x] Integrate epitope mutation information as tree coloring and/or display in the Nextclade results table
+- [x] Create test dataset — small example demonstrating the full inferred-root workflow end-to-end

+**Documentation & Visualization:**
+- [ ] Document outgroup selection and validation — explain which enterovirus species are used as outgroups and phylogenetic justification
+- [ ] Add workflow diagram — visual representation showing when INFERRENCE_RERUN triggers the inferred-root sub-workflow
+- [ ] Add troubleshooting for INFERRENCE_RERUN — common errors when regenerating (missing outgroups, alignment failures, etc.)

+**Analysis & Validation:**
+- [ ] Document when to regenerate inferred root — guidelines on how often to rerun with new data
+- [ ] Compare mutation profiles — quantify difference in mutation calls between Fermon-rooted vs inferred-root datasets
+- [ ] Validate rooting stability — test sensitivity of inferred root to outgroup selection and subsampling